MaastrichtU-CDS/v6-coxph/docs/coxph/Privacy.rst

 ⚠ Differencing
 ~~~~~~~~~~~~~~
 **Risk analysis**:
 This is indeed possible in case a data station manager were to change the dataset after performing a task, but data station managers should not be allowed to run tasks to prevent this.
+Scenarios in which users try to infer sensitive data by altering the selected data are currently not possible because the algorithm does not support filtering.

 ✔ Deep Leakage from Gradients (DLG)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~